willamette24/willamette24.github.io/info.md

 **If you have a medical condition we should be aware of** please make sure to send us those details prior to race day so that we are aware and can assist getting you the care you need if necessary.

 # Timing
-We have chip timing provided by [Huber Timing](http://www.hubertiming.com/), runners will be able to see thier lap splits and total mileage displayed on every lap.
+We have chip timing provided by [Huber Timing](http://www.hubertiming.com).
+Runners will be able to see thier lap splits and total mileage displayed on every lap.
+Your timing chip will be attached to the back of your race bib and is disposable.
+Please wear your race bib on all laps and on an outermost layer of clothing.
+Do not fold or crimple the timing chip portion of your race bib.
+Results will be posted live to http://hubertiming.com/results/Willamette24 and also uploaded to UltraSignUp after the race.

 If you choose, we will provide you with a pin flag on your final lap to mark where you stopped when you hear an air horn blow at the end of your race.